 Crowes Pasture — East Dennis

-This trailway to the beach has it all: a soothing walk down a country road, open pastures, and salt marshes that lead to Cape Cod Bay.
-One trail in the area will take you to Cole’s Pond, where you can walk around or just sit and take in the scenery.
+This path to the beach features a soothing walk down a country road, lush, expansive pastures, and salt marshes that lead to Cape Cod Bay.
+Another path nearby leads to Cole's Pond, where you can stroll or simply enjoy the beautiful surroundings.

 Crowes Pasture in East Dennis